 Tips for Parents

-A strong essay that harnesses your voice and shows the ʻtrue youʼ often can make a difference in your evaluation.
+A strong essay that captures your voice and shows the ʻtrue youʼ can make a difference in your evaluation.
 When writing your application essay, consider five traits that admissions officers usually look for:

 Donʼt pretend you are a superhero!
 Through your essay, you need to address the admissions officer who reads it.
 This person is an adult with his or her own life experiences, who does not know you but wants to get to know you better.
 Colleges are looking for students who know they are human and who have developed by challenging themselves (and sometimes faltering or even failing).